jzohrab/practicing-guitar/docs/part-2-getting-organized/time-and-schedule.rst

 * Playing is mostly a mental activity, and so you need to ensure your mind and body are at peak concentration.
 * There is a physical component to playing, so rest is essential for smaller muscles.
-* You need to reflect on the work you've done in those 20 minutes.

 If you've done focused work during your 20 minutes, that's sufficient for your brain and nervous system to process and adapt during your rest period.